-Every investor wants to create huge wealth by taking best investment decisions.
-But sometimes decisions taken to create wealth become responsible for destruction of wealth itself.
-Generally investors are unaware of Break even rate of return which is minimum return to catch up with inflation and meeting out tax responsibilities.
-At break even rate of return, an investor is neither creating nor destroying his wealth.
-Any return above break even return is the net return which is going to create wealth for an investor.
+Every investor wants to create huge wealth by taking the best investment decisions.
+But sometimes decisions taken to create wealth become responsible for the destruction of wealth itself.
+Generally, investors are unaware of the Break-even rate of return which is a minimum return to catch up with inflation and meet our tax responsibilities.
+At a break-even rate of return, an investor is neither creating nor destroying his wealth.
+Any return above break-even return is the net return that is going to create wealth for an investor.

 What is Investment?

 Investing is forgoing some money today to get more money tomorrow.
-Forgoing money means converting money in some other asset which is going to be valuable in future.
+Forgoing money means converting money in some other asset that is going to be valuable in the future.
 There are a number of asset classes in which money can be invested:-

-- Investment could be made in financial instruments like fixed deposits in banks and corporate or debt instrument like bonds and debentures.
-These investments are generally made to get periodic return in the form of interest and original capital is returned on maturity.
-A large portion of return earned on these instruments is eaten by inflation.
+- The investment could be made in financial instruments like fixed deposits in banks and corporate or debt instruments like bonds and debentures.
+These investments are generally made to get a periodic return in the form of interest and original capital is returned on maturity.
+A large portion of the return earned on these instruments is eaten by inflation.

 - Wealth Creation is also possible with Investment in Precious metal Like Gold, Silver, which has appreciated sharply in past.
 But this investment does not provide any periodic return.

-- Another widely used month of wealth creation is though investment is Equities in Stock Market.
-In this category, Investor has the option to choose between periodic return and growth.
-In Stock market, periodic return is in the form of dividend which is exempt from income tax u/s 10(34) of Income Tax Act.
-However Investments is this category are subject to market risk, Hence investor must consult his finance advisor before investing.
-Investor can choose to invest directly in Equities or in units of Mutual Funds.
-There are two method of wealth creation under this category ‘Trading and Investing” (This is further explained in Heading ‘Trading Vs. Investing“)
+- Another widely used month of wealth creation is through investment in Equities in Stock Market.
+In this category, the Investor has the option to choose between periodic return and growth.
+In the Stock market, periodic return is in the form of dividend which is exempt from income tax u/s 10(34) of the Income Tax Act.
+However Investments in this category are subject to market risk, Hence investor must consult their financial advisor before investing.
+Investors can choose to invest directly in Equities or in units of Mutual Funds.
+There are two methods of wealth creation under this category ‘Trading and Investing” (This is further explained in Heading ‘Trading Vs. Investing“)

-Investor should not invest his hard earned money without understanding risk and return of proposals.
+Investors should not invest their hard-earned money without understanding risk and return of proposals.

-Now question arise which assets should we choose for investment.
+Now the question arises which assets should we choose for investment?
 There is no direct answer to this question because each type of investment has some advantages and some disadvantages.
-It depends on the needs and situation of an investor that which asset class is suitable for him.
-Investor must consult his finance advisor before investing.
+It depends on the needs and situation of an investor and which asset class is suitable for him.
+Investors must consult their financial advisor before investing.

 Relation between inflation and interest rates:

-- Interest rate is the rate at which interest is charged by lender from borrower for using money for a given period of time.
+- Interest rate is the rate at which interest is charged by the lender to a borrower for using the money for a given period of time.
 For example interest rate on FD is 7% p.a.
-Government may control interest rate in market by changing monetary policy.
+Government may control the interest rate in the market by changing monetary policy.

-- Inflation rate is the rate of increase in price of goods and services over a period of time in an economy.
-Inflation rate is controlled by demand and supply of goods and services in the market.
-When demand of goods & Services increases without much increase in supply then Prices will go up.
-When demand of goods & services decreases without cut in supply then Price will decrease.
-On the basis of prevailing market conditions, Government tries to balance the inflation rate by bringing changes in interest rate and monetary policy.
+- The inflation rate is the rate of increase in the price of goods and services over a period of time in an economy.
+The inflation rate is controlled by the demand and supply of goods and services in the market.
+When the demand for goods & Services increases without much increase in supply then Prices will go up.
+When the demand for goods & services decreases without a cut in supply then Price will decrease.
+On the basis of prevailing market conditions, Government tries to balance the inflation rate by bringing changes in the interest rate and monetary policy.

-Relation between interest rate and inflation can be understood by analyzing the impact of change in interest rate on inflation.
-If interest rate on consumer loan is changed, how inflation will react:-
+The relation between interest rate and inflation can be understood by analysing the impact of change in the interest rate on inflation.
+If the interest rate on consumer loans is changed, how inflation will react:-

-- If interest rates are decreased then money/loan will be available on easy rate to public.
-Increase in borrowing will increase money available for spend with consumer.
+- If interest rates are decreased then money/loans will be available at an easy rate to the public.
+An increase in borrowing will increase the money available to spend with consumers.
 If more money is available to spend then demand will rise without much increase in supply.
-An increase in demand over supply will result in increase in prices and Inflation rate will be higher.
+An increase in demand over supply will result in an increase in prices and the Inflation rate will be higher.

 - If interest rates are increased, it will make people cautious to borrow less and save more.
 Due to this, demand will decrease without any cut in supply.
 This will result in sustaining or reduction in prices.
 Hence inflation rate will be lesser.

-Hence relation between Interest rate of consumer loan and Inflation is negative.
-However inflation has positive relation with interest rate on producer loan.
-Hence inflation rate may be controlled by bringing bringing change in demand & supply through change in monetary policy.
+Hence the relation between the Interest rate of consumer loans and Inflation is negative.
+However, inflation has a positive relationship with the interest rate on producer loans.
+Hence inflation rate may be controlled by bringing change in demand & supply through a change in monetary policy.

 Inflation and Rate of Return

-Rate of Return of your Investment is very closely linked with inflation.
-It is very important to understand impact of Inflation on rate of return of investment.
-Generally, if interest rate on FDR is 7% then investor is of the view that rate of return on FDR is 7%, Which is a misconception, We should understand clear meaning of return, actually return is that percentage by which purchasing power of an investor is actually increased.
-We can understand this concept with the help of following of example:-
+The rate of Return on your Investment is very closely linked with inflation.
+It is very important to understand the impact of Inflation on the rate of return on investment.
+Generally, if the interest rate on FDR is 7% then the investor is of the view that the rate of return on FDR is 7%, Which is a misconception, We should understand the clear meaning of return, actually return is that percentage by which purchasing power of an investor is actually increased.
+We can understand this concept with the help of the following example:-

-In short, if your money increases @ 7% and inflation is 5% then net increase in your wealth is only 2% before considering income tax.
-Now it is worth mentioning that income tax is chargeable on your earning without adjustment of inflation.
-Hence if tax rate is 20% then 20% of 7 i.e. 1.40% of your investment is paid to government as tax.
-Hence Net rate of return which is available to increase your wealth is only 2% – 1.40% =0.6%.
+In short, if your money increases @ 7% and inflation are 5% then the net increase in your wealth is only 2% before considering income tax.
+Now it is worth mentioning that income tax is chargeable on your earnings without adjustment of inflation.
+Hence if the tax rate is 20% then 20% of 7 i.e. 1.40% of your investment is paid to the government as tax.
+Hence the Net rate of return which is available to increase your wealth is only 2% – 1.40% =0.6%.

-Break even rate of return is the rate at which an investor in neither creating nor destroying his wealth.
-If an investor is earning a return which is below break even rate of return, then he is actually destroying his wealth.
-Any return above break even rate is the only addition in the wealth of an investor.
-Break even rate of return is that minimum rate of return which is necessary to earn to catch up with inflation and tax liability.
+The Break-even rate of return is the rate at which an investor neither creates nor destroys his wealth.
+If an investor is earning a return that is below the break-even rate of return, then he is actually destroying his wealth.
+Any return above the break-even rate is the only addition in the wealth of an investor.
+The Break-even rate of return is the minimum rate of return that is necessary to earn to catch up with inflation and tax liability.

-If inflation rate is 7% and tax rate applicable to Mr. X in respect of Investment Proposal is 30% then find out break even rate of return for Mr. X.
+If the inflation rate is 7% and the tax rate applicable to Mr. X in respect of the Investment Proposal is 30% then find out the break-even rate of return for Mr. X.

 Break even rate of return = Inflation rate / (100-tax rate)%